Last updated on: 8/9/2022 | Author: ProCon.org

 Pro 1

-Golf meets the definition of sport by requiring physical exertion.
+Golf meets the definition of sport and golfers that of athlete by requiring physical exertion.

-Golfing without a cart burns an average of 360 calories per hour (306 with a caddie), compared to about 345 doing gymnastics and 273 bowling playing table tennis or doing yoga.
-Golfers who play a nine-hole course (2-2.5 miles ) without a cart while carrying their own clubs burn 721 calories (613 calories if a caddie carries the bag of clubs which weighs 30-50 pounds on average).
+Golfing without a cart burns an average of 360 calories per hour.
+Golfers who play a nine-hole course (2-2.5 miles) without a cart while carrying their own clubs burn 721 calories (613 calories if a caddie carries the bag of clubs, which weighs 30-50 pounds on average).
 Professional tournaments have four rounds of 18 holes, which would be 4,904 calories burned over four days.
 [8] [9] [10] [11] [29]

 Further, golf’s demand for physical exertion often results in injuries.
 Golf is so physically demanding that up to 62 percent of amateur golfers and approximately 88 percent of professional golfers suffer injuries each year.
 Playing golf can lead to problems in the lower back, elbow, wrist, hand, shoulder, or head.
 More than half of professional golfers have had to stop playing because of their injuries.
 One-third of PGA (Professional Golfers’ Association) players have experienced lower back injuries that lasted more than two weeks.
 [21] [22] [23]

-For the casual or recreational player, golf still offers the benefits of sports: strength and endurance, flexibility, aerobic fitness, and balance and core stability because the sport requires walking, strength training, and balance.
-Carrying his own 25-pound golf bag, the average male golfer can expect to burn about 1,442 calories playing 18-holes.
-Even using a push-cart for the golf bag results in burning about 1,436 calories over an 18 hole course.
+For the casual or recreational player, golf still offers the benefits of sports and athleticism: strength and endurance, flexibility, aerobic fitness, and balance and core stability because the sport requires walking, strength training, and balance.
+Carrying his own 25-pound golf bag, the average male golfer can expect to burn about 1,442 calories playing 18 holes.
+Even using a push-cart for the golf bag results in burning about 1,436 calories over an 18-hole course.
 [78] [79]

 Read More